fkohl04/framework-performance/README.md

 We made our test setup as simple as possible to have fewer parameters and achieve comparability.
-We are creating our services under exactly the same principle and will only implement the most simple application serving our needs without any performance relevant adjustment or improvement.
+We are creating our services under exactly the same principle and will only implement the most simple application serving our needs without any performance relevant adjustments or improvements.
 In general, I tried to deduce every service from the GettingStarted tutorials of the framework websites to get exactly that impression of the service, the framework creators are presenting.

 ### Spring